julzaza/wildwitchherbs/_posts/2025-07-18-emotional-healing-herbs.md

 Speak aloud:
 *“Let this heaviness pass.
 Let this breath return.
 Let the green ones hold me.”*

+Check out [How To Use Herbs for Smoke Cleansing](/smoke-cleansing-folk-magic/) to learn more about this popular witchy ritual.

 ---

 ## ✧ Creating an Emotional Healing Spell Jar